 -

-Level AAA Compliance: The website goes above and beyond at providing accessibility to the disabled (note: it is not always feasible to expect every landing page to meet these top standards)
+The website goes above and beyond at providing accessibility to the disabled (note: it is not always feasible to expect every landing page to meet these top standards)

 1. Helpful Page Titles and Subheadings - Level A

 The main title on your page (otherwise known as the H1 heading), page title tag (the title that appears on Google), and subheadings on the landing page should all be descriptive about what the page is about.
+Make sure it is clear to constituents what they are doing on the page while they navigate it.

-For example, for a web page dedicated to your local clerk's office, a good H1 would be “Middletown, NJ Clerk’s Office.”
+- For a web page dedicated to your local clerk's office, a good H1 would be “Middletown, NJ Clerk’s Office.”
 Throughout the page, make sure the subheadings are straight forward too.
-For example, if there’s a subsection about directions of how to get to the Clerk’s Office, make the subheading for that section “Directions to the Middletown, NJ Clerk’s Office” rather than just “Directions.”

-Implementing proper headings and title tags should be straightforward on your Content management systems (CMS).
+Implementing proper headings and title tags should be straightforward on your content management systems (CMS).

 2. Alternative Text - Level A

 Alternative text (otherwise known as alt text) is a written description of an image that is meant to provide people with visual impairments with an idea of the image’s purpose.
-For example, if you had a picture of your local court on your website, your alt text may say, “Middletown Courthouse, located at 123 Main St, Middletown, NJ.”

 3. Use Bold Colors - Level A

-Visually impaired constituents may have a tough time seeing your website if you make poor choices for your background and text colors.
-Use bold, user-friendly colors that will make it easier for anyone (including someone with color blindness or other visual challenges) to navigate through your website.
+- Use bold, user-friendly colors that will make it easier for anyone (including someone with color blindness or other visual challenges) to navigate through your website.

 4. Use Simple Writing - Level A